mahoney1/docs/commercialpaper-query-tutorial.md

 ## Step 6.
 Launch the sample MagnetoCorp Client query application

-1. From a terminal window, change directory to the `commercial-paper/organization/magnetocorp/application` folder
+1. From a terminal window, change directory to the `$HOME/fabric-samples/commercial-paper/organization/magnetocorp/application` folder

 2. Run the queryapp client using node:

 `node queryapp.js`

 3. You should see the results from both the `queryHist` function and `queryOwner` functions in the terminal window.
-It also creates a file `results.json`.
+It also creates a file `results.json` for the `queryHist` part.

 ## Step 7.
 Display the formatted results to a browser app

 For this part, we'll use a simple Tabulator that will render our results in a nice HTML table.
 For more info on Tabulator, see http://tabulator.info/examples/4.1 .
-We don't have to install any code or client per se, we just need to provide a simple HTML file, uses online CSS formatting and it performs an `XMLHttpRequest() GET REST API` call to load the results (from the JSON file) and render it in the table.
+We don't have to install any code or client per se, we just need to use a simple HTML file - it uses online CSS formatting and it performs a local `XMLHttpRequest() GET REST API` call to load the results (from the JSON file, avoiding CORS issues) and render it in the table.
 That `index.html` file is also in the `commpaper` Github repo that was cloned previously, please take time to peruse it.

-1. In a terminal windows, open the `application` directory if not already there.
-Copy the file `index.html` into it, from the `commpaper` Github repo that was cloned previously.
-If you examine the HTML file in VScode Explorer, it will perform an REST API call and load a results file called `results.json` (created by the queries invoked earlier) and render these in a table in a browser.
-The `results.json` file contains the query results.
+1. In a terminal windows, open the `application` directory if not already in that directory.
+Copy the file `index.html` from the `commpaper` repo into it.
+If you examine the HTML file in VScode Explorer, it performs an REST /GET API call and load a results file called `results.json` (created by the queries invoked earlier) and render these in a table in a browser.
+The `results.json` file contains the query results from the query you ran earlier.

-2. Launch a browser (eg. Firefox) providing the `index.html` file provided as a parameter eg.
+2. Launch a browser (eg. Firefox) providing the `index.html` file provided as a parameter - tested with Firefox eg.

 `firefox index.html`

-3. You should see the results in tabular form in the browser - expand or contract column headings, width etc, such as `Invoking id` etc - note that `TxId` is the Fabric transaction Id.
+3. You should see the results in tabular form in the browser - expand or contract column widths as it suits, such as longer columns like `Invoking ID` etc - note that `TxId` here, is the Fabric transaction Id.
 The `Invoking ID` is a hash of the signer certificate that was used to perform each transaction (eg, original issue, buy, a further purchase by a different investment bank, then a final redeem etc).
 The identity hash would easily be mapped to a real identity in a corporate database (eg Magnetocorp) like an LDAP or Active Directory, ie for reporting purposes (who are the real transacting employees).
 Obviously, transactions originate from other organisation(s) too: information about the invoker from another 'other organization' could be resolved/displayed with other attributes as appropriate.

 Well done!
 You've completed the query tutorial for adding query functionality to the Commercial Paper sample smart contract using the IBM Blockchain Platform VSCode extension.

 ## Conclusion

-You learned how to deploy a very substantial Commercial Paper smart contract sample in the earlier tutorial, and learned how to add queries using the IBM Blockchain IDE and using Hyperledger Fabric's newest programming model.
-Take time to peruse and look at the transaction (query) functions in both `papercontract.js` and indeed the query utility functions the Query class file `query.js` under the `lib` directory.
-Finally, you've shown how to render the results - such as the history of a Commercial Paper - in a simple browser-based HTML application.
+You learned how to deploy a substantial Commercial Paper smart contract sample in the earlier tutorial, and here you have learned how to add queries/upgrade your contract using the IBM Blockchain Platform VSCode extension and used it to implement features from  Hyperledger Fabric's new programming model.
+Take time to peruse and look at the transaction (query) functions in both `papercontract.js` and indeed the query utility functions, the Query class file `query.js` under the `lib` directory.
+Finally, you've shown how to render the results - such as the history of a Commercial Paper - in a simple browser-based HTML tabulated application.

 Thank you for completing this!